sch3fr/StudyDump/JOURNAL.md

 I did a lot of coding at school today.
 I finished an assignment that was supposed to take 90 minutes in 15, I am really proud of myself.
 ## 14-OCT-21
 I came back from school late again today.
 It is very late rigt now and I completely forgot to code today.
 Luckily we did some UI designs at school which I decided to count, since I do have 3 UI apps in production right now and I am not happy with how they look.
 However I am learning valuable things about UX at school.
+## 15-OCT-21
+School is kicking my ass these days, however I was still able to udate the WinForms demo thingie we did at class. <br/>I am so close to finishing this challenge oh boy.
+Not that I didn't like it, but I'm looking forward to coming home from long day at uni and not having to code again.
+What I really mean I am looking forward to a break.